nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

 The first plot here is the main plot of job postings, and their relative relations to the 3 user defined axis.
 The point highlighted in red is the job posting we are looking at, and in the second plot we can see the subcomponents of the job posting, and their relative relations to the 3 user defined axis, along with the composite embedding vector of the job posting.

-For example we can see that one of the subcomponents **Expeirence in data managment and automation** is more related to the **Data Science** and **Machine Learning Engineer** than the **Accountant** axis, despite this being a job posting very related to a **Accountant** role.
-But the composite embedding takes into account all the subcompoents, including some very related to the **Accountant** role, such as **Bachelors Degree in Accounting or Business related field**.
+For example we can see that one of the subcomponents **Experience in data management and automation** is more related to the **Data Science** and **Machine Learning Engineer** than the **Accountant** axis, despite this being a job posting very related to a **Accountant** role.
+But the composite embedding takes into account all the sub components, including some very related to the **Accountant** role, such as **Bachelors Degree in Accounting or Business related field**.

 An important point to note here, is that while we talk about the Composite Embedding Vector (CEV) as an average of the Sub Component Embeddings (SCE), we do not expect the cosine distance of the CEV to be the average of the cosine distance of the SCE's.
 This is because the CEV represents a new point in the high-dimensional embedding space that captures the aggregate semantic meaning of all sub-components.
 All the vectors here are represented in a vector space of 1536 dimensions, from the new OpenAI `'text-embedding-3-small'` model.

 ### Compositing Embedding Vectors

 As mentioned above, when we are compositing a new vector from SCE's, there are many different methods we can use.
-The simplest of which would be to take the average of all the SCE's as they are, and treat them all equally.
+The simplest of which would be to take the average of all the SCE's as they are and treat them all equally.

 Here's an example of the SCE's for the job posting we visualised above.

 ```python
 {
     'embeddings': {